 We are passionate about our desire to provide students with the cultural capital needed to understand the modern world and to play an active and productive role within it.
 We are striving to ensure that all aspects of our curriculum are intrinsically linked to ‘real’ aspects of their local community, so that the knowledge and skills learnt in the classroom have a tangible connection to the world they experience.
 This includes a multitude of off-site visits, talks and workshops from local organisations and specific connections made through the classroom experience.
-As we broaden our curriculum at KS4 with a greater range of options available and lengthen KS3 to three years the exposure our students get to these life changing interactions will only continue to increase.

 - is sequenced to enable pupils to build their knowledge and skills over time